shrutinilajkar12/shrutinilajkar12/README.md

 ### Aspiring Software Engineer | Java Full Stack Developer | Data Analyst

-"Passionate Computer Science Engineer with a strong foundation in software development, algorithms, and problem-solving.
-Eager to leverage my coding skills and internship experience to contribute to innovative projects and grow within a dynamic tech team."
+Passionate Computer Science Engineer with a strong foundation in software development, algorithms, and problem-solving.
+Eager to leverage my coding skills and internship experience to contribute to innovative projects and grow within a dynamic tech team.

 ---